integreat-io/integreat/README.md

   field has the same name, it may be omitted, though it doesn't hurt to specif it anyway for clarity.
 For setups that don't need `roles` and/or `tokens`, you may set these to `null`.
 Omitting them will result in the default field names.
+- `includeTokensInIdent`: Default is `true`, which means that any tokens of a user is included when the ident is completed.
+Set this to `false` to not have tokens be a part of the ident.
+Tokens may still be used to match an ident with a user, but will not be a part of the resulting ident.

 Note that in the example above, the `id` of the data will be used as the ident `id`.
 When the id is not suited for this, you will need another field on the